Valentín Canalizo: First Presidency

-A controversial element during the Canalizo administration was the amount of taxes imposed in spite of the country’s poverty.
+A controversial element during the Canalizo administration was the amount of taxes imposed in spite of the country's poverty.
 There were seven classes: land, industrial buildings, salaries, lucrative professions, luxuries, and the head tax.

-Congress met on January 2, 1844 and the results of the presidential elections, decided by the departments, were counted.
+Congress met on January 2, 1844, and the results of the presidential elections, decided by the departments, were counted.
 In the opening session, the congress announced that Santa Anna had been elected.
 The deputies contained a substantial amount of opposition to Santa Anna, and they responded to the results by restricting the presidential power and forbidding further executive legislation.
 A measure to remove Canalizo was introduced in the Senate, which had the authority to remove interim presidents, but it failed.

 Santa Anna finally entered the capital on June 3, and Canalizo passed power over to him the following day.

 Second Presidency

-Santa Anna’s wife had died and on August 31, 1844, and he subsequently sought permission from the chamber of deputies to take leave momentarily.
+Santa Anna's wife had died and on August 31, 1844, and he subsequently sought permission from the chamber of deputies to take leave momentarily.
 The Senate, who had the authority to choose the interim president once again chose Canalizo and he would find himself in the presidential chair once again on September 21, 1844.
 A month later on October 31, Mariano Paredes launched a revolt against the government in Guadalajara.

 Santa Anna returned to the capital to lead an army against the uprising and entered Mexico City on November 18.
-As he was not legally president at the time the congress condemned Santa Anna’s assumption of military command as illegal, but he maintained support of the executive.
+As he was not legally president at the time the congress condemned Santa Anna's assumption of military command as illegal, but he maintained support of the executive.

-Santa Anna reached Queretaro who was supporting Paredes, and ordered the department assembly to retract its support.
+Santa Anna reached Querétaro who was supporting Paredes, and ordered the department assembly to retract its support.
 When this was refused, Santa Anna imprisoned the members of the assembly and replaced the governor with one of his generals.
-Upon reaching the news in the national capital, Deputy Llaca of Queretaro protested on behalf of his constituents and a formal protest was lodged against the ministers.
+Upon reaching the news in the national capital, Deputy Llaca of Querétaro protested on behalf of his constituents and a formal protest was lodged against the ministers.
 Minister Baranda decided to meet with Santa Anna over the matter upon which it was decided to shut congress down.

 On December 1, during a brief recess the military shut the doors of the legislative chambers.
 The ministry condemned congress and defended its measures as necessary to meet the national emergency.
 This led to public protest and the Ayuntamiento of Mexico City, and the Assembly of the Department of Mexico sided with congress.
 A statue of Santa Anna was vandalized with a noose around its neck.

 By this time troops at the capital were expressing support for Paredes’ revolt and called upon Jose Joaquin Herrera to assume the presidency.
 Herrera summoned the deposed deputies and on December 6, issued an appeal to Canalizo to support congress and prevent bloodshed.
 As he saw that his support had evaporated Canalizo stepped down and handed the presidency over to Jose Joaquin Herrera.